paulohrpinheiro/gerablog/README.md

 * The third line will be the description of text, with `##` mark.
 Will be in meta description of generated html.
 * The filename **MUST** begin with a date: `2016-12-31-this-is-a-post.md`.
 * The texts must be in a subdirectory of `texts`.
 Each subdirectory will be assigned a *category*.
-* Change the layout by changing the `templates/posts.html.erb` file, which uses [erubis](http://www.kuwata-lab.com/erubis/) as template system.
+* Change the layout by changing files in `templates` dir, which uses [Tenjin](http://www.kuwata-lab.com/tenjin/rbtenjin-users-guide.html) as template system.
 * `JS` and` CSS` files put in `assets/{css, js}`.
 * The images used in the posts should be placed in a `images` subdirectory, within the category directory:` texts/ruby/images/pinkpanter.jpg`.
 In the post, put the reference as `![Pink Panter](images/pinkpanter.jpg)`.
 * Images used in posts **MUST** be placed in the same level`CATEGORY/images`.
 * By default, *GeraBlog* uses [prism](http://prismjs.com/) to highlight the syntax of the codes.
 The language indicated will be the category in which the text is.
 For example, the file `ruby/2016-12-31-ruby-rocks.md` if it has some source code, it will be marked as *lang-ruby*.

-# Sample text:
+## Sample text:

     # This is the title